Deforestation of the Amazon rainforest: Efforts to stop and reverse deforestation

 On November 2, 2021, during the COP26 climate summit, over 100 countries, representing approximately 85% of the world's forests, reached a significant agreement to end deforestation by 2030.
 This agreement, an improvement on the 2014 New York Declaration on Forests, which initially aimed to reduce deforestation by 50% by 2020 and end it by 2030, now includes Brazil as a signatory.
 It is worth noting that deforestation increased during the 2014–2020 period despite the previous agreement.

-In August 2023, Brazilian President Luiz Inácio Lula da Silva hosts a summit in Belem with eight South American countries to coordinate policies for the Amazon basin and develop a roadmap to save the world's largest rainforest, also serving as a preparatory event for the COP30 UN climate talks in 2025.
+In August 2023, Brazilian President Luiz Inácio Lula da Silva hosted a summit in Belem with eight South American countries to coordinate policies for the Amazon basin and develop a roadmap to save the world's largest rainforest, also serving as a preparatory event for the COP30 UN climate talks in 2025.

 In the first 8 months of 2023 deforestation rate in the Brazilian Amazon declined by 48%, that prevented the release of 196 million tons CO_{2} to the atmosphere.
 Financing from the Amazon Fund and cooperation between the Amazonian nations played a significant role in it.
 In the first 9 months of 2023 deforestation rate declined by 49.5% despite the worst drought in the last 40 years.
 Wildfires in September 2023 declined by 36% in comparison to September 2022.
 Switzerland and United States gave 8.4 million dollars to the Amazon fund for preventing deforestation.

 According to Amazon Conservation's MAAP forest monitoring program, the deforestation rate in the Amazon rainforest as a whole from the 1 of January to the 8 of November 2023, in comparison to the same period in 2022, declined by 55.8%.
 This trend gives hope to Amazon.
 Deforestation reduction in Brazil (59%) which is the main cause of the trend is probably due to Lula's environmental policy.
 In Columbia, the rate of deforestation fell by 66.5% probably due to the policies of Gustavo Petro and a change in the policies of former guerrilla fighters that control part of the forest.
 It is not clear, still, what caused the decline in Bolivia (60%) and Peru (37%).
 Bolivia has a relatively high forest loss rate due to wildfires, but those are not occurring in the Amazon.

 In September 2024, Sawré Muybu, an indigenous land, belonging to the Munduruku people got an official recognition, which is considered as a significant step in fighting deforestation.
 However, 44 more territories still wait for recognition.